 From a federal income tax perspective, the most important factor is usually your AGI in those two years.
 Your tax advisor can help you decide what’s right based on your situation.

-If you have a significant disaster-related loss to personal-use property, your tax advisor can navigate the complicated rules and prepare your tax return for the year you claim the deduction.
+If you have a significant disaster-related loss to personal-use property, contact the professionals at Sol Schwartz & Associates to help you navigate the complicated rules and prepare your tax return for the year in which you claim the deduction.